Surrogate-based multilevel Monte Carlo methods for uncertainty quantification in the Grad-Shafranov free boundary problem: Numerical experiments

 \subsection{Experiment description}

 MLMC-FE sampling requires a hierarchical set of spatial meshes.
 Starting from a \textit{reference mesh} provided by {\tt FEEQS.M}, we generate this set using the {\tt Triangle} mesh generator \cite{Sh:2002} to refine and derefine the reference mesh within the region enclosed by the (spline-approximated) boundaries.
 This process results in a collection of non-nested and geometry-conforming uniform meshes \cite{ElLiSa:2023}.
 The number of grid points $M_\ell$ of each mesh in the hierarchy is detailed in Table \ref{Tab:Dof}, where the reference mesh (level 2 in the hierarchy) contains 30,449 grid points.
 We generate surrogates on these spatial meshes using stochastic collocation on Clenshaw-Curtis sparse grids within a 12-dimensional parameter space.
 The number of sparse grid nodes $P_q$ at increasing levels is shown in Table \ref{Tab:Dof}.
 For all sampling conducted in this study, the tolerances for the normalized mean squared error range from $\epsilon=2\times 10^{-4}$ to $8\times 10^{-3}$.
-The sample mean and the normalized sample variance $V_{\ell} \equiv \mathbb V(\widehat Y_\ell)/\left\Vert\mathbb{E}(u_L) \right\Vert_{Z}^2$ are dynamically updated using Welford’s algorithm
+The sample mean and the normalized sample variance $V_{\ell} \equiv \mathbb V[\widehat Y_\ell]/\left\Vert\mathbb{E}[u_L] \right\Vert_{Z}^2$ are dynamically updated using Welford’s algorithm

-\HEblack{In previous work \cite{ElLiSa:2023}, we showed that the L2-norm of the discretization error decays at a rate of approximately one ($\alpha\approx1$), as expected for piecewise linear elements.
+In previous work \cite{ElLiSa:2023}, we showed that the L2-norm of the discretization error decays at a rate of approximately one ($\alpha\approx1$), as expected for piecewise linear elements.
 We also showed in \cite{ElLiSa:2022} that the interpolation error decays slowly for small $P$, suggesting that the error behaves like (\ref{eq:coll-error-bound-2}).
-Limited computational resources make it difficult to use a large enough level $q$ for collocation to satisfy (\ref{eq:coll-error-bound-2}) for small $\epsilon$, and in these tests we limited our choice to level $q=1$.}
+Limited computational resources make it difficult to use a large enough level $q$ for collocation to satisfy (\ref{eq:coll-error-bound-2}) for small $\epsilon$, and in these tests we limited our choice to level $q=1$.

 For direct non-linear solves at each parameter value, the stopping threshold for the relative residual of Newton's method is set to $5\times 10^{-11}$.
-The normalization factor $\|\mathbb{E}(u_\ell)\|_Z$ on the finest spatial mesh level ($\ell=5$) is approximately $8.5708\times 10^{-1}$.
+The normalization factor $\|\mathbb{E}[u_\ell]\|_Z$ on the finest spatial mesh level ($\ell=5$) is approximately $8.5708\times 10^{-1}$.
+All experiments are conducted using {\tt MATLAB} R2023a on a System 76 Thelio Major with 256GB RAM and a 64-Core @4.6 GHz AMD Threadripper 3 processor.
 All experiments are conducted using {\tt MATLAB} R2023a on a System 76 Thelio Major with 256GB RAM and a 64-Core @4.6 GHz AMD Threadripper 3 processor.